Cut glass: Technique

-The technique changed very little between the description by Pliny the Elder in the first century AD and the end of the 19th century.
+In the first century AD, Pliny the Elder described how patterns may be cut on glass vessels by pressing them against a rotating wheel of hard stone.
+The process of cutting has stayed the same in modern times apart from changes in details since that description in the middle of the first century AD.
 It has always used a small rotating wheel of, or coated with, some abrasive substance, and usually with a liquid lubricant such as water, perhaps mixed with sand, falling onto the area being worked and then being collected below.
 The wheels were originally powered by treadles, but by the mid-19th century workshops had several stations linked to steam power.
 Today electric power is used.
 For cutting flat facets a turntable device called a "lap", already used in gem-cutting, was adopted.

 Typically the design is marked with paint on the glass before cutting – in England red is usually used.
 One advantage of cut glass for the manufacturer is that it can very often be arranged for the small flaws such as bubbles that are inevitable in a proportion of glass pieces, and would lead to a clear piece being rejected, to be placed in the areas to be cut away.
 Conversely, if imitation cut glass using moulds is made, the complexity of the mould shapes greatly increases the number of faults and rejects.

 A second operation polishes the cut glass, traditionally using a wooden or cork wheel "fed with putty powder and water".
-At the end of the 19th century an alternative method using acid was introduced, which "gives a dull finish and tends to round off the edges of the cuts".
+In the late 19th century, an alternative method using fluoric acid was introduced; this made the process of polishing faster and cheaper.
+However, it "gives a dull finish and tends to round off the edges of the cuts".

 Labour was the main cost in making cut glass.
 Arguing against the reduction of tariffs in 1888, a leading figure in the American industry claimed that "We take a piece of glass .... costing 20 cents and .... in many cases put $36 of labor on it".